eneagizzarelli/SYNAPSE/README.md

  - SSH Server
  - MySQL Server

-**SYNAPSE-to-MITRE** extension leverages machine learning techniques to automatically map logs extracted from SYNAPSE into attack techniques of the [MITRE ATT&CK](https://attack.mitre.org) database (currently _Enterprise Attack 15.1_).
+Leverages **SYNAPSE-to-MITRE** submodule to automatically map logs into attack techniques of the [MITRE ATT&CK](https://attack.mitre.org) database.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>